 How Does the Procedure Work?

 When you undergo cholecystectomy, you will first be given general anesthesia.
-Once you are sleep, your surgeons will make several small incisions into the abdomen and pump carbon dioxide gas into the abdominal cavity, to create space to work and see your gallbladder.
+Once you are sleep, your surgeon will make several small incisions into the abdomen and pump carbon dioxide gas into the abdominal cavity, to create space to work and see your gallbladder.
 This gas is harmless and will be eliminated by your body’s circulation.

 Your surgeon will then insert the laparoscope and surgical instruments through the small incisions in the abdomen.
 The bile duct and artery at the base of the gallbladder are identified and closed off using small metal clips.
 The surgeon may also check if there are any other stones within the ducts.
 He can do this by injecting dye into the bile ducts and/or taking an X-ray known as a cholangiogram.
 Large stones and bile in the gallbladder are removed, deflating the gallbladder so it can be guided to the incision in your navel and removed.
 The abdominal incisions are then dressed with gauze or bandages.